 The average cost of an arborist will be determined by several factors.
-Firstly it will depend on whether it’s a tree removal or trim.
-Some other factors that arborists consider before charging you include the size of the tree, its ease of access, the number of branches being pruned and the time of year.
+Firstly it will depend on whether it’s tree removal or trim.
+Some other factors that arborists consider before charging you include the size of the tree, its ease of access, the number of branches being pruned, and the time of year.

 However, you will find out that on average, you should pay between $375 and $1,500 per job.
 Remember that you have to know how much work you need to be done before you consult an arborist to enable you to get the right quote.

 Tree trimming is always a job whose requirements vary based on location, type of trees, size, and count of branches to be trim.
 These are some of the things that an arborist will consider before charging you for any trimming job.

 You can imagine having very large pine trees and you want to pay the same as small palm trees.
 Some tasks will even require special equipment such as cranes to get the job done.
 However, expect to pay between $75 per tree upwards to $2,500 based on the job to be done.

 You can trim a tree whenever you like just as long as you are only removing no more than 10% of overall foliage.
 If you intend to remove more, you are best to wait until winter.
 This is when pests and fungus are dormant.
 This will give your tree time to heal before the attacks begin.

 You are responsible for any tree on your property.
 This includes maintenance and upkeep.
 If the tree is in your neighbor’s yard and hanging over your yard, they would have to pay.

 Normally tree trimming is best done in winter, but if it’s only a small prune (less than 10% of foliage) then pruning in spring should be fine.
 Obviously, emergency trimming jobs such as building clearance, broken branch clean-ups are also fine.